sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Not works:

 - Touchpad ❌ (**DON'T TRY TO ENABLE IT** makes break the laptop keyboard).

-- Bluetooth ❌ (It's broken for most Hackintosh devices for now, sorry).

 - Card reader ❌ (Try booting with their kexts causes kernel panics)